Mayitzin/ahrs/docs/source/specialClasses.rst

    :titlesonly:
    :maxdepth: 2

-   quaternion
+   quaternion/quaternion
    dcm

 From which, the following classes and functions are available

 .. toctree::
    :titlesonly:
-   :maxdepth: 2
+   :maxdepth: 1

    classDCM
-   classQuaternion
+   quaternion/classQuaternion
-   classQuaternionArray
+   quaternion/classQuaternionArray
    funSLERP